 The Plan includes a salary deferral arrangement allowed under Section 401(k) of the Internal Revenue Code (IRC).
-Eligible participants are permitted to elect to have a percentage, limited by Plan provisions, of their compensation contributed as pre-tax 401(k) contributions to the Plan.
+Prior to January 1, 2024, eligible participants are permitted to elect to have a percentage, limited by Plan provisions, of their compensation contributed as pre-tax 401(k) contributions to the Plan.
+Effective January 1, 2024, eligible participants are permitted to elect to have a percentage, limited by Plan provisions, of their compensation contributed as pre-tax 401(k) or Roth contributions to the Plan.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.

 The Employer may, at its discretion, elect to make a matching contribution to the Plan.
-For the year ended December 31, 2023, the Employer matching contribution was 100% up to the first 3% of compensation deferred.
+For the year ended December 31, 2024, the Employer matching contribution was 100% up to the first 3% of compensation deferred.